Simple Ways To Relieve Stress Today

 Did you know workplace stress impacts nurses with nearly the same frequency as infectious disease agents, on-the-job falls, and workplace violence combined?
 Alleviate your stress by trying out these easy-to-implement strategies shared by Nicole Vienneau, RN and board-certified integrative nurse coach at Blue Monarch.

-According to the 2016 American Nurses Association’s (ANA) Health Risk Appraisal, the biggest safety risks nurses face are often associated with workplace stress and 82 percent of nurses experience it.
+According to Healthy Nurse, Healthy Nation’s HealthyNurse Survey, the biggest safety risks nurses face are often associated with workplace stress.
 In fact, although nurses’ jobs will not become less stressful, research suggests that simple mindfulness techniques can help alleviate tension and have long-term health benefits.
 Try these suggestions and join our discussion to share with us, how you are coping with life and work stress.

 Wash it away